isabella232/pmp-support-site/docs/users/020_registration.md

 # Registration

-To access the PMP, your station must have credentials.
+To access the PMP, your station must have a PMP account with credentials.
 These credentials allow the PMP API to approve requests to access PMP content, identify who is pulling content, and what content is being pulled by each account.
-Within this first step, there are a series of actions that need to be taken to complete your PMP API account and credential set up: requesting an account, setting a password, setting proper permissions to the account, and copying your account details to use in your CMS or application.
+There are a few steps required to complete your PMP API account and credential set up: requesting an account, setting a password, setting proper permissions to the account, and copying your account details to use in your CMS or application.

-Note: Credentials are tool/product specific.
-If you need to use the PMP for multiple applications, you'll need to set up separate credentials for each.
+**Note:** Typically, once account is set up per organization, but under that account individual credentials can be set up for each tool/product/site.
+So if you're using the PMP for multiple applications, you'll need to set up separate credentials (not accounts) for each.

+**Note for developers:** Though you may have the same username for each, PMP sandbox and production accounts are otherwise independent.

 If you already have an account, you can [log in](/login) to manage your user.